sunilramjali/credit_assessment/README.md

 python exports/export_mart_severity_bands.py
 ```

 Each script writes one CSV into `exports/`.
-The CSVs are just a copy of the
+The CSVs are copies; the database is
-tables — the database is always the source of truth.
+the source of truth.

-Which CSV feeds which dashboard:

 | Dashboard | CSV |
 |---|---|